terodox/terodox.tech/content/posts/2019-12-15--stencil-js-part-4/index.md

 ### Cancelable

 This property is designed to allow events to be cancelled.
-This really translated to whether or not you can use `event.preventDefault()` or not.
+This really translates to whether or not you can use `event.preventDefault()` or not.
 More reading [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Event/cancelable) if you're interested.

 Quick example: